Larke12/rbmp/README.md

 ## Purpose

-The main idea behind rbmp is to update the GUI to GTK3 and give the Linux user access to their iTunes Library XML file.
+The main idea behind rbmp is to update the GUI to GTK3 and give the GNU/Linux and POSIX compliant user access to their iTunes Library XML file.
 This means that you could access the same music, playlists, and update that same information from Linux.
+This application will be designed following the new [X-App guidelines](http://segfault.linuxmint.com/2016/02/the-first-two-x-apps-are-ready/).

 ## Running